Cosmology from a gauge induced gravity: Cosmology

 \subsection{UV sector: high curvature and constant parameters regime}

-Fairly below Planck energy the gravitational parameters $\Lambda$ and $G$ have already reached their saturation values - any running effects can be safely neglected.
-In spite of this, we can still assume a high curvature situation.
-This scenario will be called the UV sector of this gravity theory and its cosmological dynamics is given by \eqref{fields00}, \eqref{fieldsij} and
+Fairly below Planck energy any running effects in the gravitational parameters can still be safely neglected.
+In spite of this, we can also assume a high curvature situation.
+This scenario will be called the UV sector of this gravity theory and can be characterized by a finite and fixed $\Lambda$.
+The cosmological dynamics is given by \eqref{fields00}, \eqref{fieldsij} and

 In what follows we will outline separately the evolution of a vacuum and a matter filled spacetime.